jlpdeveloper/service-dependency-api/README.md

     - Database dependencies
     - GitHub repository
 - Associate releases with services
+- Ability to add technical debt to a service

 ## What is a "Service"
 A service is any object that you wish to track as part of your catalog of objects.
 This can be databases, apis, servers, or anything else.